Leigh Bowery: Lucian Freud's model

 In London in 1988, Bowery met the painter Lucian Freud in his club Taboo.
 They were introduced by a mutual friend, the artist Cerith Wyn Evans.
 Freud had seen Bowery perform at Anthony d'Offay Gallery, in London.
 In Bowery's first public appearance in the context of fine art, Bowery posed behind a one-way mirror in the gallery dressed in a flamboyant costume.

 Bowery used his body and manipulation of his flesh to create personas.
 This involved almost masochistically taping his torso and piercing his cheeks with pins in order to hold masks, as well as wearing outlandish makeup.
 Freud said, "the way he edits his body is amazingly aware and amazingly abandoned".
 In return, Bowery said of Freud: "I love the psychological aspect of his work – in fact, I sometimes felt as if I had been undergoing psychoanalysis with him ...
 His work is full of tension.
 Like me, he is interested in the underbelly of things".

 Bowery posed for a number of large full-length paintings that are considered among Freud's best work.
-The paintings tend to exaggerate Bowery's 6-foot 3-inch, 17-stone physique to monumental proportions.
+The paintings tend to exaggerate Bowery's 6 ft 3 in, 17 st physique to monumental proportions.
 The paintings had a strong impact as part of Freud's exhibition at the Metropolitan Museum of Art in 1994.
 Freud said he found him "perfectly beautiful", and commented, "His wonderfully buoyant bulk was an instrument I felt I could use, especially those extraordinary dancer's legs".
 Freud noted that Leigh by nature was a shy and gentle man, and his flamboyant persona was in part a form of self-defence.

 Jonathan Jones, writing for The Guardian, describes Freud's portrait, Leigh Bowery (seated):

 Bowery is a character out of Renaissance art – perhaps Silenus, the companion of Dionysus.
 His flesh is a magnificent ruin, at once damaged and riotously alive.
 Who knew skin was so particoloured?
 To count the hues of even one of his feet is impossible: purple, grey, yellow, brown, the paint creamy, calloused, bulging.
 In a velvet chair tilted down towards us on the raked stage of the wooden studio floor, his mass looms up and dwarfs us.
 Walk close your eyes are probably the height of his penis.
 Bowery's violet-domed, wrinkly tube hangs between thighs marked with sinister spots or cuts his knees are massive.
 Bowery is a painted monument who quietly contemplates his existence inside this flesh.